Seiten

 Apprenticeship in a recognized program

-Applicants must have been accepted for a complete, hands-on training program at an accredited educational institution in the United States.
+Applicants must have been accepted for a fulltime, practice-oriented training program at an accredited educational institution in the United States.
 Depending on the program, certain minimum requirements for hours or credits apply.

 Financial security